explorium-ai/kube-auto-puller/charts/kube-auto-puller/README.md

       exclude:
         - ".*kube-proxy.*"

+      # --  # List of images to include when creating image caches. works with Regex.
+      include:
+        - ".*"

       cacheAllOnDeploy:
         # -- On Chart install, automatically create all caches for all images in the cluster (respecting excluded list)
         enabled: true